TA-Softies/ta-wiki/index.md

 ---
-title: Technical Assistant Wiki
+title: TA Software FU Wiki
 layout: home
 nav_order: 1
 ---

-# Welcome to the Unofficial APU Technical Assistant Wiki
+# Welcome to the APU Technical Assistant Software Functional Unit Wiki

-This is an unofficial wiki created for Asia Pacific University's Technical Assistants.
+This is an unofficial wiki created for Asia Pacific University's Technical Assistant Software Functional Unit.
 It serves as a collaborative resource hub containing supplementary information, guidelines, and tools to help TAs perform their duties effectively.

-{: .warning }
-This wiki is not officially endorsed by APU and is not a replacement for the [official TA Confluence page](https://kb.apu.edu.my/TA).
-Always refer to official sources for authoritative information.

 ## What You'll Find Here